PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 The citizens are dividend-receiving shareholders, and collectively decide on how the city—the organization should allocate the use of its [funds] resources.
 The memberships over the city are non-tradable and non-transferable shares.
 A person is issued a share when certain conditions are met such as participation in governance and residency. <br><br>

-The crypto urban commons.
+#### urban commons 3.0
 AC create a new and expanded domain of common resources, that contains:
 * the urban environment,
 * natural resources, and
 * public services.